2. Information Collection and Use

 If you do not wish your personal information to be used or disclosed for the promotional purposes described above, please contact us to express your wish to opt out.

-The types of personal information collected may include your name, address, postal or email details, financial details, credit related personal information (see section 6 below) and other information that we may consider necessary.
-If you are applying for finance we may also collect the ages and number of your dependants and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.
+The types of personal information collected may include your name, address, contact details, identification details, date of birth, financial details, credit-related personal information (see section 7 below) and other information that we may consider necessary.
+If you are applying for finance we may also collect the ages and number of your dependents and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.
 As we sometimes assist with finance in relation to health and medical matters, we may collect information related to these matters in connection with relevant finance applications and enquiries.

 Where reasonable and practicable to do so, we will generally collect your personal information directly from you.
 Collection can occur in a number of ways, including when you apply for or request information in relation to a product or service, including where you do so over the telephone or internet.
 Personal information may also be collected during the course of our business relationship with you, for example when discussing your existing financial position or through your use of our services.
 We may record your interactions with us, including your telephone conversations with us and your use of our emails and website.

 Occasionally we may collect personal information about your from other sources including public sources, information brokers and third parties such as those described in the ‘Disclosure of personal information’ section below.
-For example, we may collect such information from a credit reporting agency or financier in the course of assessing your application for a loan, your employer (to confirm details of your employment position to support your application) or your landlord (to confirm details or your residence and rent payment).
-Some of the personal information we collect from you is collected to meet our obligations under the National Consumer Credit Protection Act 2009 (Cth) and the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).
+For example, we may collect such information from a credit reporting body or financier in the course of assessing your application for a loan, your employer (to confirm details of your employment position to support your application) or your landlord (to confirm details or your residence and rent payment).
+Some of the personal information we collect from you is collected pursuant to applicable laws such as the National Consumer Credit Protection Act 2009 (Cth) and the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).

 Depending on the circumstances, we may disclose your personal information to AFG; agents, loan managers and related service providers who assist in the management and administration of your loans and loan applications; other service providers including organisations that provide archival, auditing, debt collection, banking, insurance, marketing, advertising, valuation, mailhouse services, authentication, document management, technology and data processing services; government bodies including courts and tribunals; your executor, administrator, trustee, guardian or attorney; your agents, such as financial or legal advisers.
 We may also disclose personal information to lenders, prospective funders or other intermediaries in relation to your finance requirements; to anybody who represents you, such as finance brokers, lawyers and accountants; to anyone, where you have provided us consent to do so; to associated businesses that may want to market products to you; to investors, agents or advisers or any entity that has an interest in our business; for any of the purposes for which we may collect, use or disclose information that is set out in this policy.